-LCD Icon (F7): Toggles the display panel ON and OFF.
+En LCD Icon (F7): Toggles the display panel ON and OFF.
 This also stretches your screen area (on certain models) to fill the entire display when using low resolution modes.

-LCD/Monitor Icons (F8): Toggles between: Notebook PC LCD -> External Monitor -> Television.
+En LCD/Monitor Icons (F8): Toggles between the Notebook PC's LCD display and an external monitor in this series: Notebook PC LCD -> External Monitor -> Both.
 (This function does not work in 256 Colors, select High Color in Display Property Settings.)
-IMPORTANT: It is necessary to connect an external monitor or television before booting up the Notebook PC for this function to work properly.
+IMPORTANT: Connect an external monitor before booting up the Notebook PC.